What is a One-Stop Rapid Diagnosis Breast Clinic?

 Ultrasound is used together with mammograms in all women over 40 years with a lump or focal area of pain.
 It doesn’t replace mammograms in women over 40 years.

 Needle (core) tissue biopsy – is performed using an ultrasound to guide the needle biopsy and occurs if there is a solid lump.
-It is performed in the one stop clinic and the results are available within 72 hours or up to 7 days depending on the tissue test required.
+It is performed in the one stop clinic and the results are available within 3-4 days depending on the tissue test required.

 Fine needle biopsy (FNA) – may be used to aspirate or draw fluid out of a cyst.
 A cyst is a benign fluid-filled lump, that develops from aging thin walled breast ducts that dilate and form cysts.
 This procedure is simple and quick and is deemed not painful.